 - Accommodation and Food Services (NAICS 72)

-Upon receiving the LMIA application, ESDC will consider various factors to decide whether the Canadian employer is eligible to employ a foreign worker.
+Upon receiving the LMIA application, ESDC will consider various factors to decide whether the Canadian employer can employ a foreign worker.

 ESDC will assess the following factors: